-This phenomenon has been known for several centuries.
-The Italian violinist Giuseppe Tartini (1692-1770) spoke of the terzo souno or third sound generated from 2 sounds.
-The third sound can help with regards to tuning the two original notes.
-A major third is perfectly tuned if the generated note is two octaves lower than the bass note.
-Any change in the tuning of the top note will be reflected in the frequency of the third sound:
+This phenomenon has been known for centuries.
+The Italian violinist Giuseppe Tartini (1692-1770) spoke of the terzo souno or third tone, which is created from two tones.
+The third tone can help tune the two original tones.
+A major third is perfectly tuned when the note produced is two octaves lower than the bass note.
+Any change in the tuning of the upper tone will be reflected in the frequency of the third tone:

 Organ constructors use of this phenomenon to produce low-pitched sounds with smaller pipes.
 Two pipes tuned to a perfect fifth will generate a sound one octave lower than the lowest sounding pipe.

 Finally, let's experiment with the Tartini effect.
-We suggest using headphones.
+We suggest you use headphones.
 Be careful that the volume is not too high!

 The G4 is a perfect fifth above the C4 and is tuned using the size of the fifth of the harmonic series: 260 x 1.5 = 390.
-The perfect fifth of the equal temperament system - commonly used today - is 2 cents smaller than the fifth of the harmonic series.
-Note the effect of this small change in tuning.
+The perfect fifth of the equal temperament system - which is in common use today - is 2 cents smaller than the fifth of the harmonic series.

 If you would like to know why the equal temperament has smaller fifths, follow this link to read about tuning systems...